Ultz/VulkanBook-Old/chapter3/2-intro_to_vectors.md

 ![Vector operations](images/2-vector_operation.svg)

+Vector addition and subtraction work the same way, but multiplication (and division, which is a form of multiplication) are different; see 3.3: Vector Products.
 Vector operations are only allowed when both vectors are of the same size.
 For example, you can't add a vector with a size of 2 to a vector with a size of 4.

 ## Length of vectors